-At Draft Assessment FSANZ proposes to amend Standard 1.3.3, table to clause 3 to include argon as a generally permitted processing aid for use in all foods, which includes wine made in accordance with Standard 2.7.4.
+At Draft Assessment FSANZ proposed to amend Standard 1.3.3, Table to clause 3 to include argon as a generally permitted processing aid for use in all foods, which includes wine made in accordance with Standard 2.7.4.
+This amendment is being progressed urgently as part of Proposal P283, which seeks amendments necessary before ratification of the MAA can be finalised.
+Therefore there is no longer any need for its inclusion in the Assessment of this Application, A474.

-FSANZ also proposes to amend Standard 4.1.1, table to clause 4, to include permission for argon as a processing aid because the permissions in Standard 1.3.3 do not apply to Standard 4.1.1.
+At Final Assessment, as at Draft Assessment, FSANZ proposes to amend Standard 4.1.1, Table to clause 4, to include permission for argon as a processing aid with maximum level of use to be limited by good manufacturing practice (GMP).